-The dye may make you feel flushed and cause some discomfort in the abdomen.
-Symptoms should ease quickly, but tell the doctor if you feel unwell.
+The scan is usually done three times: once before the dye is injected, once immediately afterwards, and then again a bit later.
+The dye may make you feel hot all over and cause some discomfort in the abdomen.
+Symptoms should ease quickly, but tell the person doing the scan if you feel unwell.

-Before having scans, tell the doctor if you have any allergies or have had a reaction to contrast during previous scans.
-You should also let them know if you have diabetes or kidney disease or are pregnant.|
+Before having scans, tell the doctor if you have any allergies or have had a reaction to contrast (dye) during previous scans.
+You should also let them know if you have diabetes or kidney disease or are pregnant or breastfeeding.

 Download a PDF booklet on this topic.